LeBron James To Keep His Phone On Throughout Playoffs, NBA Star Will Forgo His ‘Zero Dark Thirty-23’ Tradition

-LeBron James will be doing away with his playoff tradition of a self-imposed social media break when the National Basketball League (NBA) season returns later this week, ESPN reported.
+LeBron James will be doing away with his playoff tradition of a self-imposed social media break when the NBA season returns later this week, ESPN reported.
 The ritual, which is known as “Zero Dark Thirty-23,” is being set aside at least temporarily to allow James to stay in close connection with his family while being quarantined in Orlando, the league’s “bubble” city.

-James, 35, has three children with his wife, Savannah, and said that he can’t afford to turn his phone off; checking in with them everyday is a must.
-But it’s not just them, the Laker forward also cited he’d be checking in with his mother daily as well.
+James, 35, has three children with his wife, Savannah, and said that he can’t afford to turn his phone off because checking in with them every day is a must.
+The Los Angeles Lakers forward also said he’d be checking in with his mother on a daily basis.

 “Making sure everything is still going well, especially in the uncertainty of what 2020 has brought to all of us”

-The Los Angeles Lakers are currently the top seed in the Western Conference and if they are able to make it all the way to the finals, it could mean James isn’t able to see his family for nearly four months.
-He was asked about being away for extended periods in the past, and could only compare this with his experience playing for the U.S.A. during the Olympics.
-However those obligations were only 30 or so days, he said.
+The Lakers are currently the top seed in the Western Conference and if they are able to make it all the way to the Finals, it could mean James isn’t able to see his loved ones for nearly four months.
+He was asked about being away for extended periods in the past, and could only compare this with his experience playing for the United States during the Olympics.
+However those obligations were only for 30 or so days, he said.

-The four-time NBA MVP also praised Steve Jobs and the team at Apple for creating FaceTime, which he called a “beautiful thing to have.”
+The four-time NBA MVP also praised the late Steve Jobs and the team at Apple for creating FaceTime, which he called a “beautiful thing to have.”

-He then admitted that nothing can emulate connecting in person, but phones do help staying in touch from afar.
+He then admitted that nothing can emulate connecting in person, but phones do help people stay in touch from afar.

 As The Inquisitr previously reported, James recently began raising money to pay court debts for Florida felons so they can vote in the upcoming election.

-Any Lakers fan concerned that LeBron’s attention will not be on basketball, can take solace in knowing he will be as locked in as possible given the current circumstances of the time.
+Any Lakers fan concerned that James’ attention will not be on basketball can take solace in knowing he will be as locked in as possible given the current circumstances of the time.

 “I won’t cheat my teammates, I won’t cheat our fans and I won’t cheat myself.
 I’ll be ready to go,” James said.